EonConsulting/Tsugi-in-Laravel-/README.md

 ```

-See more details abbout CSRF protection.
+See more details about CSRF protection.
 https://laravel.com/docs/5.1/routing#csrf-protection

 ### Step 5